3 min read

 So, around seven years ago, a rotating council of 16 drivers was created to give representation to Averitt’s diverse and growing fleet.
 The Driver Advisory Council meets every couple of months to discuss the experiences and sentiments of Averitt’s CDL-A over-the-road truck drivers.

 The group is decidedly diverse and includes drivers based all over Averitt’s network: – North, South, East and West.
-Some of the drivers on the council are fresh out of Averitt’s student program, while others have driven a lot longer – one council member has been on the Averitt team for 22 years.
+Some of the drivers on the council are new to driving, while others have driven a lot longer – one council member has been on the Averitt team for 22 years.
 The only requirement, Broyles said, is that members are willing to share their opinion.